rest-for-physics/rest-for-physics.github.io/rest-advanced/new-release.md

 ## Generating a new REST library version release

 Libraries are centrally managed by the REST framework versioning system (see also the basic [versioning guide](../rest-basics/rest-versioning.md)).
 However, each library is associated to an independent version number so that users identify promptly any changes related to that particular library.
-And developers have the opportunity to summarize the relevant changes at each library.
-At the same time, the version number evolution gives a hint on the activity intensity on a particular library.
+On top of that, a new release allows to summarize the relevant changes at each library version.
+And, at the same time, the version number evolution gives a hint on the activity intensity on a particular library.

 Therefore, if we want to introduce the latest commits of a particular library into the REST official release, it is better to make sure that those latest updates are released and included inside a version number.